-Norfolk status Scarce.
+Norfolk status Common.
 Rough uncultivated ground, waysides, embankments and similar situations where common teasel grows.

-Only a handful of Norfolk records from 1994.
+Records only date from 1994, but well recorded in recent years.
 Frequently recorded as larvae in Common Teasel (Dipsacus fullonum) seedheads.
 Larvae must be examined and show lack of anal comb to eliminate E. marginana.

 Determination by Genitalia Examination (gen. det.)
 Required